Tropical Storm Amanda 2020

-Satellite images and tracking maps of Tropical Storm Amanda 2020, May 28 - 31.
+Satellite images, weather maps and tracks of Tropical Storm Amanda 2020, May 28 - 31.
 Max wind speed 40mph.

 Amanda has weakened quite quickly over the mountainous terrain of Guatemala this afternoon (May 31).
 Although a mid-level circulation is still evident in visible satellite imagery, recent surface observations suggest that the low-level circulation has dissipated over Guatemala.
 Therefore, this will be the final NHC advisory on this system.
 The remnants of Amanda are forecast to turn northwestward later tonight, and could emerge over the southern Bay of Campeche late Monday or Tuesday where new tropical cyclone development is possible.
 Please refer to NHC's Atlantic basin Tropical Weather Outlooks for more details on possible tropical cyclone development in the southwestern Gulf of Mexico.